Dan Whalen

-Dan Whalen (born August 6, 1988) is a former American football quarterback from Willoughby, Ohio.
+Dan Whalen (born August 6, 1988) is an American former football quarterback from Willoughby, Ohio.

 High school career

 Dan played high school football at Willoughby South High School.
-He only started one year, leading the Rebels to a 10-0 regular season while throwing for over 2,500 yards, 27 touchdowns and only 6 interceptions.
-In a first round playoff game against Olmsted Falls High School, Whalen threw for 356 yards and 5 touchdowns while only playing in the first half of a 49-10 win.
+He only started one year, leading the Rebels to a 10–0 regular season while throwing for over 2,500 yards, 27 touchdowns and only 6 interceptions.
+In a first round playoff game against Olmsted Falls High School, Whalen threw for 356 yards and 5 touchdowns while only playing in the first half of a 49–10 win.

 College career

 Whalen played at Case Western Reserve University under head coach Greg Debeljak.
 He was a four-year starter at Case throwing for 9,720 yards, with 742 completions from 1,229 attempts, and with 87 touchdowns, and graduated in 2009 as the school's all-time leader in pass attempts, completions, yards and touchdown passes.
 Whalen was named a first team All-American his senior season by the American Football Coaches Association (AFCA) and d3football.com.
 Dan was also a two-time finalist for the Gagliardi Trophy (Division III Player of the Year) and named University Athletic Association (UAA) Offensive Player of the Year three times.
 While the starting quarterback, Whalen led Case to 31 consecutive regular season wins, three straight perfect regular seasons, three straight UAA titles, and three straight NCAA postseasons.
 Dan also played punter in college.